Take comfort in the fact that there likely isn’t a mother anywhere — including yours — who didn’t have some emotional ups and downs during pregnancy.

-It’s a time of tremendous changes, and many questions can creep in to sully the dream.
+It’s a time of tremendous changes, and many questions can creep in.
 What if my baby isn’t healthy?
 What if I lose my baby?
-What if I’m not as good a mother as I want to be?
+What if I’m not as good a parent as I want to be?
 What if delivery is more painful than I can stand?
 What if I don’t recuperate quickly and have to go back to work before I’m ready?
 What if I end up responsible for raising this child alone?

-You may be surprised to hear this, but many women cite changing emotions as one of the most common side effects during pregnancy.
+You may be surprised to hear this, but many people cite changing emotions as one of the most common side effects during pregnancy.
 It’s frustrating, even exhausting, to hit so many highs and lows, sometimes all in the same day.
 You maybe don’t even know which emotion you feel or why you are feeling it.

-Fear is another common worry bead.
+Fear is another common feeling.
 In the first trimester, every unpredictable body change may make you worry something is negatively affecting your baby’s health or can cause a miscarriage.
-As the pregnancy progresses, fear changes: you start to question other things like whether or not you are capable of taking care of a baby or whether or not something disastrous might happen during the baby’s delivery.
+As the pregnancy progresses, fear changes: you start to question other things like whether you can take care of a baby or whether something disastrous might happen during the baby’s delivery.
 The many things you lack control of during a pregnancy contribute to fearful thoughts that can become overwhelming.

 - Realize that physical discomfort can contribute to feeling low.
 Morning sickness, fatigue, breast tenderness and other physical discomforts during pregnancy can make your tolerance level lower for little irritations.
 Depending on your body image and expectations, you may feel less physically attractive as you observe body changes.
 Try to get more rest and use whatever means you can find to decrease your focus on your physical discomfort and self-esteem.